 - If you know your water doesn’t work without electricity, it’s a good practice to fill your (clean) bathtub with water before every big storm.
 That way, you’ll have water for washing and other necessities available throughout any outages.
-If you need to flush the toilet, but the well isn’t working, just pour a pail of water (rainwater or water from the bathtub) into the bowl to make it flush.
+If you need to flush the toilet, but the well isn’t working, just pour a pail of water (bottled water, melted snow, or water from the bathtub) into the bowl to make it flush.

 - It’s also a good idea to unplug appliances, such as computers, microwaves, TVs, DVD players, stereos, etc., to protect them against potential power surges once the electricity returns.